enthought/traitsui/docs/source/traitsui_user_manual/handler.rst

 ::

     # handler_override.py -- Example of a Handler that overrides
-    #                        setattr(), and that has a user interface
+    # setattr(), and that has a user interface notification method
-    #                        notification method

-    from traits.api import HasTraits, Bool
+    from traits.api import Bool, HasTraits
-    from traitsui.api import View, Handler
+    from traitsui.api import Handler, View

     class TC_Handler(Handler):